Index of this page:

 Introduction

-I put together most of these verses before getting married, but why did I, as a non-parent do this?
+I put together most of these verses before getting married, but

 I hoped to be a parent some day.